nursatkakon/BI-REC-TR/README.md

 The technical report is added as a pdf file titled TechnicalReport.pdf.

-Due to proprietary reasons, we cannot release the source code of BI-REC or the Health Insights dataset as both are held by the patent rights under the ownership of IBM.
+The techniques implemented in BI-REC have been patented by IBM.
+Further the healthcare dataset HI contains sensitive data and is proprietary to IBM.
+Hence both the source code for BI-REC and the HI dataset cannot be made publicly available at this time.

-We make the GoSales dataset used in the paper publicly available.
-Besides the appendix available in the paper, we are providing the following information to help the reproducibility of our system BI-REC.
+However, in order to help with reproducibility of our proposed solution, we are making the GoSales dataset publicly available.
+As a part of that effort, we have made the following items available on our GitHub repository.

 #### 1. /GoSales/Base-Ontology/